Paige Scholfield: Domestic career

 Scholfield continued playing for Southern Vipers in the 2020 Rachael Heyhoe Flint Trophy.
 She appeared in all 7 matches, including her side's 38-run victory in the Final over Northern Diamonds, and took 9 wickets at an average of 23.55.
 In 2021, Scholfield played 5 matches, scoring 93 runs and taking 6 wickets, in the Rachael Heyhoe Flint Trophy as the Vipers retained their title.
 She was also ever-present in the Charlotte Edwards Cup, and hit a crucial 41* from 36 balls in the final group stage match to beat Lightning off the final ball and qualify for Finals Day.
 She was also in the Southern Brave squad in The Hundred, but did not play a match.
 She was ever-present for Southern Vipers in the 2022 season, across the Charlotte Edwards Cup and the Rachael Heyhoe Flint Trophy, with her main contributions coming in the Rachael Heyhoe Flint Trophy, where she made her maiden List A half-century, scoring 74 against Sunrisers, as well as taking 11 wickets overall at an average of 20.09.
 She was also again in the Southern Brave squad in The Hundred, but did not play a match.

 At the end of the 2022 season, it was announced that Scholfield had signed for South East Stars.

-Scholfield has also been part of various England Academy and Development programmes, beginning in 2012.
+On 22 April 2023, she scored her first century in List A cricket, with 111* to help her side beat North West Thunder by 131 runs.
+On 1 May 2023, she scored another century, 134* against Western Storm, which was the highest score in the Rachael Heyhoe Flint Trophy that season.
+She ended the season as the fourth-leading run-scorer in the Rachael Heyhoe Flint Trophy, with 439 runs at an average of 39.90.
+She also played seven matches for Oval Invincibles in The Hundred, scoring 78 runs and taking 8 wickets.
+In 2024, she played 20 matches for South East Stars, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, scoring three half-centuries in each competition.

+International career

+Scholfield made her One Day International debut for England against Ireland at Stormont in Belfast on 7 September 2024, scoring 31 runs off 33 balls batting at number four.
+She played her first T20I against the same opposition in Dublin on 14 September 2024.
+Schofield was named in the England squad for the T20 part of their tour to South Africa in November 2024.
+She dropped out of the squad just days before the series began due to an ankle injury.